-The Australian government announced several changes to the national Paid Parental Leave scheme in its March 2022 budget.
-The two payments under the scheme - 18 weeks' Parental Leave Pay and 2 weeks' Dad and Partner Pay - are to be merged into a single 20 week entitlement that can be accessed any time within two years after the child's birth or adoption.
-Under the new arrangements, which will still be paid at the National Minimum Wage, single parents will have access to 20, rather than 18, weeks of payment, while couples may share the 20 weeks as they choose.
-Under this model, there is no longer a separate component reserved for fathers as with the current Dad and Partner Pay entitlement.
-This has been criticised as potentially entrenching gender inequality, given the likelihood that, without a reserved period for fathers and with the relatively low payment rate, men will not access the scheme and women will take the full 20 weeks.
+In relation to Parental leave pay, changes in legislation will come into effect from 1 July 2023.
+As a result of the changes, the current two payments - 18 weeks' Parental Leave Pay and 2 weeks' Dad and Partner Pay - are to be merged into a single 20 week family entitlement that can be used in periods of one day at a time and accessed any time within two years after the child's birth or adoption.
+Under the new arrangements, which continue to be paid at the National Minimum Wage, single parents will have access to 20, rather than 18, weeks of payment.
+For couples (including same-sex couples) two weeks is reserved for each parent/claimant, with the remaining 16 weeks to share as they choose, but only two weeks can be taken concurrently.